Cost of LivingUpdated May 2026

 LowNational avg: $4,000High

-What Affects Cost of Living Prices in Martha's Vineyard?
+What Affects Cost of Living in Martha's Vineyard?

 Martha's Vineyard's northeastern location means snow removal, ice dam prevention, and storm damage are annual line items that don't exist in sunnier markets.
 The housing picture is equally important: a housing market that eats 35-45% of median income — well above the recommended 30%.
 When it comes to cost of living, the local workforce reflects a tight workforce where demand for qualified professionals drives up service costs across the board.
-This is a market where military families, students, and long-term residents each navigate completely different pricing realities.
+This is a market where renters, homeowners, commuters, and long-time residents can face very different pricing realities.

 What Matters Most